wenzhenl/uscfun/Privacy_Polycy.md

 usually remove or reject browser cookies through the settings on your browser or device.
 Keep in mind, though, that removing or rejecting cookies could affect the availability and functionality of our services.
 To learn more about how we use cookies and your choices, please check out our Cookie Statement.
-[To learn more about how third parties use these technologies on our services, be sure to read the Analytics and Advertising Services Provided by Others section of our privacy policy]

-* Information We Collect from Third Parties
+### Information We Collect from Third Parties

 We may collect information that other users provide about you when they use our services.
 For example, if another user allows us to collect information from